epfldata/sc-public/newtuto/README.md

 ```

 What the `dsl` macro does is to typecheck the shallow expression that we pass it, and transform it to deep embedding (_MyLibDSL_ if it is used in an expression, _MyLibDSLExt_ if it is used in a pattern).

+**Note**: If you have trouble with a quasiquote, there is a page dedicated to [debugging quasiquptes](https://github.com/epfldata/sc-examples/blob/master/doc/DebuggingQuasiquotes.md).

 Finally, in order to generate a program from this deep embedding, we have to extend `pardis.compiler.Compiler[MyLibDSL]` and define a code generator for it.
 This is going in the opposite direction as the `dsl` macro, i.e., from deep embedding to shallow embedding.